apache/druid/docs/ingestion/native-batch.md

 The Parallel task with hash-based partitioning is similar to [MapReduce](https://en.wikipedia.org/wiki/MapReduce).
 The task runs in 2 phases, i.e., `partial segment generation` and `partial segment merge`.
-- In the `partial segment generation` phase, just like the Map phase in MapReduce, the Parallel task splits the input data (currently one split for each input file or based on `splitHintSpec` for `DruidInputSource`) and assigns each split to a worker task.
+- In the `partial segment generation` phase, just like the Map phase in MapReduce, the Parallel task splits the input data based on `splitHintSpec` and assigns each split to a worker task.
 Each worker task (type `partial_index_generate`) reads the assigned split, and partitions rows by the time chunk from `segmentGranularity` (primary partition key) in the `granularitySpec` and then by the hash value of `partitionDimensions` (secondary partition key) in the `partitionsSpec`.